NABARD Grade A Syllabus 2025: Prelims & Mains Guide

 Table of Contents

 NABARD stands for National Bank for Agriculture and Rural Development.
 The NABARD Grade A exam is conducted to select Assistant Managers in different bank sectors.
-The exam checks the knowledge, skills and potential of the applicant.
-The applicants must know the Exam Pattern and NABARD Grade A Syllabus to ace it.
+The exam checks the applicant’s knowledge, skills, and potential.
+Applicants must know the Exam Pattern and NABARD Grade A Syllabus to ace it.
 The Exam is conducted in two phases: Preliminary and Main.
 An interview follows it.

 NABARD Grade A Syllabus and Exam Pattern